Skip to main content

 Publishing Steps

-Before publishing a policy to Artifact Hub, you must create an account on the website.
+Before publishing a policy to Artifact Hub, you must create an account there.

 Finally, ensure your policy is published inside of a container registry or on a web server.